About Me And My Involvement - Lewes Bonfire Celebrations

 I strongly believe that bad acts of the past should be remembered such as Nazism, Slavery, Popery and the Bomb, so that hopefully later generations will learn from our mistakes.
 A site of this nature is never going to be finished either, as I am constantly on the look out for new additions and arguments to throw in.

 I feel qualified enough to be putting a site of this nature together, and I am always looking for new facts and info and to include them into this site as and when I find them.
-Many facts have been lost over the years and there is a lot of crap and hype concerning the Bonfire Celebrations out there which needs to be corrected.
+Many facts have been lost over the years and there is a lot of crap and hype concerning the Lewes Bonfire Night Celebrations out there which needs to be corrected.

 My basic aim is to tell the story as it is historically known to me and to make you the reader, to seek out the truth, and to make you sit up and think, and help you understand the deep rooted Lewes and Sussex traditions, and to remove the glorifications and misunderstandings of the Sussex and Lewes Bonfire Night Celebrations.
 If someone out there can explain to me with a 100 per cent proof as to why the Bonfire Celebrations only happen in Lewes and Sussex area, I will shut this site down a very happy bonfire boye indeed.